jack-kraus/Tkinter-Minesweeper/Minesweeper/README.md

 ## Setup

 Download the directory and navigate to it.
+Make sure you have Python installed, and run the following command to install the dependency:

+`pip install -r requirements.txt`

+Then simply run `py run.py` for windows or `python3 run.py` for Mac or Linux

+## Virtual Environment Setup

+If you wish to run the game in a virtual environment, perform the following steps.
+Download the directory and navigate to it.
 Make sure you have Python installed and are able to execute makefiles on your device.
 To setup the virtual environment, run:

 `make setup`